Metadata Feature - Data Query

 META - supported properties

-This metadata that we recieve after making a query request or an API call, often offers valuable insights into the context, performance, and status of the call.
+This metadata that we receive after making a query request or an API call, often offers valuable insights into the context, performance, and status of the call.
 Below, we’ll explore some of these common metadata properties and how they can be put to use.

 Meta Properties | Description |